MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

    ![Decrypt CIDC](media/Decrypt_CIDC.jpg)

 1. Additionally, going back to the Universal Inventory app, on the “Export” option in the main dashboard,you will also find other options to export, which are the UI-integrated Value tools that are provided by our Tool Vendors.
 Our launch partner in providing this integration is UnifyCloud with their CloudRecon Analytics service, that generated Value Engagements reports.
 When you click “Export”, you will download a backup of your UI database in the standardized UI format that can be uploaded into CloudRecon.
+  >[!NOTE]
-  NOTE 1: CloudRecon licenses might be required for using this service.
+  > CloudRecon licenses might be required for using this service.

+  > [!TIP]
-  NOTE 2: To be able to create a Value Engagement report, CloudRecon will require a full picture of the Customer’s IT environment, not only Microsoft-related licensing information.
+  > To be able to create a Value Engagement report, CloudRecon will require a full picture of the Customer’s IT environment, not only Microsoft-related licensing information.
 Therefore, this CIDC downloaded will contain all manufacturers data information.

     ![CloudRecon Analytics Export](media/CloudRecon_Analytics_Export.jpg)

-   Once the CIDC is encrypted you are ready to upload to the Intelligent Asset Manager Platform to run through Steps 2 and 3.
+   Once the CIDC is encrypted you are ready to upload to the IAM Cloud platform to run through Steps 2 and 3 to create, respectively, the [Established Deployment Position (EDP)](../SAM-Partners/EDP.md) and, if required, the e[Established Licensing Position (ELP)](../SAM-Partners/ELP.md).

-   Additionally, you can watch the video of the [IAM 2018 Session 3: Creating a CIDC Using Universal Inventory](https://aka.ms/IAMSession3).